Superagers – how to stay fit at a very advanced age

 Today I saw a young, maybe 16 year old boy at the gym – heavily overweight.
 He was going very slowly on the bike, continuously playing with his smartphone.
 When going back to the lockers, he took the lift – just for one floor.
 Probably this kid will not become a superager.

 Make it better than him.
 Learn a new language or to master a musical instrument.
 Get physical.
 A few weeks ago, I added another day at the gym to make it up to 4 sessions per week.
 I try to increase weights and do stuff that I don`t like too much.
 Remember – you should leave your comfort zone from time to time to become a superager (and to be fit in younger years)!

-Some time ago, I have published an article about "better aging" which you will find here.
+Some time ago, I have published an article about "better aging" which may be of interest.

 Did you like this article?
 If so, you may also enjoy this blog post about the consumption of meat.